TechOffice/TechOffice-Example/ItTechOfficeSpringExample/README.md

 Spring home page: https://spring.io/

-Spring is inversion of control container framework for Java.
+Spring is inversion of control framework for Java.

 This Example demonstrates the Hello World Example of Spring.